Table of Contents

 Also called the talocrural joint, this is a true hinge joint formed between the articular surfaces of the distal tibia, distal fibula, and the talus.
-This functionally a hinge joint allowing plantar flexion, dorsiflexion and a small degree of abduction, adduction, and rotation.
+This functions as a hinge joint allowing plantar flexion, dorsiflexion, and a small degree of abduction, adduction, and rotation.

 Subtalar joint (talo-calcanean joint)

 It is located distal to the ankle joint and is a synovial joint formed by the talus and the calcaneus bone.
 These two bones articulate twice: anteriorly and posteriorly when the concave area of the talus meets the convex surface of the calcaneus.

 There are three articular facets between the talus and the calcaneus called the anterior, middle, and posterior facets.
 The middle facet is formed by the sustentaculum tali.
 The tarsal canal separates the posterior facet from the other facets.